-Under the terms of each series of ABS Notes, there is a revolving period that is two years or up to three years, as applicable, during which we may transfer additional receivables to the ABS Entity.
-During the year ended December 31, 2021, we made aggregate principal repayments of \$3.3 billion on ABS Notes that have entered the amortization period, including principal payments made in connection with clean-up redemptions.
-During the year ended December 31, 2020, we made aggregate principal repayments of \$3.4 billion on ABS Notes that had entered the amortization period, including principal payments of \$3.4 billion on ABS Notes that had entered the amortization period, including principal payments made in connection with clean-up redemptions.
-In January 2022, we made a principal payment of \$179 million in connection with a clean-up redemption.
+Under the terms of each series of ABS Notes, there is a revolving period of 18 months, two years or up to three years, as applicable, during which we may transfer additional receivables to the ABS Entity.
+During the year ended December 31, 2022, we made aggregate principal repayments of \$4.3 billion on ABS Notes that have entered the amortization period, including principal payments made in connection with clean-up redemptions.
+During the year ended December 31, 2021, we made aggregate principal repayments of \$3.3 billion on ABS Notes that had entered the amortization period, including principal payments made in connection with clean-up redemptions.

-In January 2022, we issued \$1.7 billion aggregate principal amount of senior and junior ABS Notes through an ABS Entity.
+In January 2023, we issued \$932 million aggregate principal amount of ABS Notes, with a blended interest rate of approximately 4.511%, through an ABS Entity.